bedrocklinux/bedrocklinux-website/README.md

 such changes.

-To generate the website from the markdown source, simply run the generate_website.sh script.
-The only dependency in addition to UNIX utilities (sh, awk, sed, grep, find, etc) is markdown and *gnu* awk ("gawk").
+To generate the website from the markdown source, simply run the generate\_website.sh script.
+The only dependencies in addition to UNIX utilities (sh, awk, sed, grep, find, etc) is markdown and *gnu* awk ("gawk").
 I might later drop the gnu-isms from awk if there is interest.
 If you don't have markdown in your repository (apparently Gentoo lacks it?), it's just a perl script you can download from [here](http://daringfireball.net/projects/markdown/).

 If you're interested in digging deeper, note that the website generation code